Chicory: Names

+Ironically, the species of true endives is not Cichorium intybus but rather Cichorium endivia.

 Distribution and habitat

 Chicory is native to western Asia, North Africa, and Europe.
 It lives as a wild plant on roadsides in Europe.
 The plant was brought to North America by early European colonists.
 It is also common in China, and Australia, where it has become widely naturalized.

-It thrives in areas with abundant rain.
+It is more common in areas with abundant rain.

+Ecology

+Chicory is both a cultivated crop and a weedy plant with a cosmopolitan distribution.
+Analysis of introduced weedy populations in North America has revealed that naturalized weedy chicory is partially descended from domesticated cultivars.

+Chicory grows in roadsides, waste places, and other disturbed areas, and can survive in lawns due to its ability to resprout from its low basal rosette of leaves.
+It typically does not enter undisturbed natural areas.
+It most prefers limestone soils, but tolerates an array of conditions.
+Bees, butterflies, and flies feed upon it.
+Chicory is classified as a drought tolerant plant.